School of Law and Criminology

 Application and Selection Procedure

-Applicants for the scholarship, who already have secured a supervisor in the School of Law and Criminology, are asked to submit to firstname.lastname@example.org by no later than the 13th of July 2022:
+Applicants for the scholarship, who already have secured a supervisor in the School of Law and Criminology, are asked to submit the following documents to email@example.com by no later than 5 p.m.
+Irish time on the 9th of June 2023:

 - A CV detailing academic experience, and any prior teaching experience;

-- A cover letter outlining their motivation and suitability for the role;
+- A cover letter of up to two pages outlining their motivation and suitability for the role;

-- A letter from a member of the Maynooth University School of Law and Criminology confirming they have accepted to supervise and endorse the application for a doctoral scholarship;
+- A short letter from a member of the Maynooth University School of Law and Criminology confirming they have agreed to supervise the candidate and that they endorse the application for a doctoral scholarship;

-- A copy of the PhD research proposal - further specific details are available here;
+- A copy of a PhD research proposal of maximum 6 pages; further specific details are available here;

-- Applicants may be shortlisted for interview and, if so, will be contacted directly by the Department.
-Closing date for applications: 13th of July 2022.
+- Applicants may be shortlisted for interview and, if so, will be contacted directly by the School.
+Closing date for applications: 5 p.m. on 9th of June 2023.

 Maynooth University values the enrichment that comes from a diverse community and seeks to promote equality, prevent discrimination and protect the human rights of each individual.
 To learn more about our commitment to Equality and Diversity, please read the Maynooth University Equality and Diversity Policy.
 Additionally, both Maynooth University and the School of Law and Criminology hold an Athena SWAN Bronze Award, which recognises work undertaken to advance gender equality for staff and students in Higher Education.